laurilehmijoki/tomcat7_rhel/README.md

 ## Known problems

-* You need to `puppet apply` the configuration twice, because the Tomcat Manager declarations have insufficient dependencies.
+* You may need to `puppet apply` the configuration twice, because the Tomcat Manager declarations have insufficient dependencies.

   In addition, you also need to `sudo service my-web-application restart`, because of the